Wolf3s/xbmc4xbox-python/python/Doc/library/index.rst

 encourage and enhance the portability of Python programs by abstracting away platform-specifics into platform-neutral APIs.

-The Python installers for the Windows platform usually include the entire standard library and often also include many additional components.
+The Python installers for the Windows platform usually includes the entire standard library and often also include many additional components.
 For Unix-like operating systems Python is normally provided as a collection of packages, so it may be necessary to use the packaging